 According to her death certificate Ann Corliss was born in 1841 and had been in the US since 1851 when she was 10.
 As her parents do not appear on the US censuses, they may have died on the ship, or they may have sent Annie to work as a servant.
 Census data suggests that Annie was born in 1839 or 1840, which would have her emigrating at 11 or 12, if indeed she came in 1851.

 James and Annie must have married in New York, though no marriage certificate has been found.
-According to the ages on their death certificates, if they married in 1855, he would have been 17 and she 14, or according to ages given to the census takers, he might have been 19 and she 16.
+According to the ages on their death certificates, if they married in 1855 before their first daughter was born, he would have been 17 and she 14, or according to ages later given to the census takers, he might have been 19 and she 16.
 We do not know where they met.
 It could have been a shipboard romance during Annie’s passage, as James was a sailor.
 This could explain their young ages at the time of their marriage.
 The smile on her face and the twinkle in her eyes in an early photograph reveal Annie’s high spirits and high hopes for her life.

 Addresses on Cherry Street were in the tenements of the Lower East Side, the poorest area of New York.
 Many tenement apartments consisted of a kitchen, sitting room, and one bedroom, with the kids sleeping wherever beds or mattresses could be squeezed in.
 Often the only windows opened to a central courtyard where the laundry hung on lines reeled out from inside.
 In the 1860s toilets were outside.
 Because of cramped conditions inside, the children played in the busy streets.
 Needless to say there was no central heating or air-conditioning.